jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

 :yellow:`REFACTOR`: make it better
 *********************************************************************************

-I can refactor the :ref:`functions<functions>` I have, to make them simpler since all the tests are passing
+I can refactor the :ref:`functions<what is a function?>` I have, to make them simpler since all the tests are passing

 * :ref:`logical_false<test_logical_false>`, :ref:`logical_true<test_logical_true>`, :ref:`logical_identity<test_logical_identity>` and :ref:`logical_negation<test_logical_negation>` are already simple